Brett Unruh, PharmD

 What rotations will I be doing?

-I will be completing administrative rotations in medication safety, leadership, finance, supply chain, lean methodology, pharmacy operations, and business plan development.
-Additionally, I will be completing clinical direct patient care rotations with an emphasis on internal medicine, infectious disease, and cardiology.
-The staffing component of this residency will provide me with the opportunity to practice in nutrition support pharmacy.
+I will be completing administrative rotations in medication safety, quality and regulatory, leadership, finance, supply chain, lean methodology, pharmacy operations, and business plan development.
+Additionally, I will be completing clinical direct patient care rotations with an emphasis on ambulatory and transitions of care.
+The staffing component of this residency will focus on distributive and operations of the pharmacy.

 It is my goal to practice administrative pharmacy in a management capacity.
-Current interests include pharmacy practice advancement, quality improvement, and pharmacy operations.
-I also intend to pursue board certification and maintain active involvement with the Pharmacy Society of Wisconsin.
+Current interests include pharmacy practice advancement, population health management, quality and process improvement, and pharmacy operations.
+I also intend to maintain active involvement with ASHP and state pharmacy organizations.